 We offer an agreed fee for undefended divorce proceedings if your case is straightforward (please note this does not include the negotiation and finalisation of the financial agreement), change of name deeds, separation deeds, living together agreements and pre-nuptial agreements.

-In all other cases, Directors charge an hourly rate of £240 plus VAT (20%) and Assistant solicitors £200 plus VAT.
+In all other cases, Directors charge an hourly rate of £240 plus VAT (20%) and Associate solicitors £200 plus VAT.
 This does not include disbursements which are payable by you (disbursements are payments to other people or organisations, for example, court fees, barristers, or other experts).

 For example, the legal work required to reach a financial agreement between you and your ex-spouse or ex-civil partner would be charged at our hourly rate of £240 plus VAT or £200 plus VAT depending on who is dealing with your case.